Ahmed1Abdelhady/4-SONAR-Rock-vs-Mine-Prediction/README.md

 # 4-SONAR-Rock-vs-Mine-Prediction
-building a system in Python that can predict whether an object is either Rock or Mine with SONAR Data
+In this project, I'm building a system in Python that can predict whether an object is either Rock or Mine with SONAR Data.
+For this use case, i'm using Logistic Regression Model for my predictions.